JasonWong25th/codepathPrework/README.md

     w3schools

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
    A challenge was figuring out why there was a bug in my win game behavior.
 Even though the user had pressed the correct pattern, it had kept looping the 8 square.
 Since my code wasn’t triggering the win condition, I had worked backward to find the reason why it wasn’t calling the function.
 In my game logic/ “guess” function I had realized that I didn’t update the progress variable correctly which was the reason why it was never entering the conditional I had set up.
 Another challenge was creating the mistakes allowed for the game.
 I had a slight difficulty with aligning them on the screen.
 I had resolved this issue by looking online on google and going to the website w3school.com which has documentation and examples of things to do in HTML, CSS, and javascript.
+Another challenge that I had encountered that I was able to solve was the randomly generated pattern for the optional feature.
+I was unfamiliar with the javascript syntax so I had looked on the w3schools website for how to add items to a javascript list which turned out very similar to python’s list.
+While I did encounter a few challenges it was an overall rewarding experience seeing the final product and my hard work compiled into this project.

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words)